Section 1 of the Canadian Charter of Rights and Freedoms: Pressing and substantial objective

-This step asks whether the Government’s objective in limiting the Charter protected right is a pressing and substantial objective according to the values of a free and democratic society.
+This step asks whether the Government's objective in limiting the Charter protected right is a pressing and substantial objective according to the values of a free and democratic society.
 In practice, judges have recognized many objectives as sufficient, with the exception, since Big M, of objectives which are in and of themselves discriminatory or antagonistic to fundamental freedoms, or objectives inconsistent with the proper division of powers.
 In Vriend v Alberta (1998), it was found that a government action may also be invalidated at this stage if there is no objective at all, but rather just an excuse.
 Specifically, the Supreme Court found an Alberta law unconstitutional because it extended no protection to employees terminated due to sexual orientation, contradicting section 15.
 The government had chosen not to protect people in this predicament because the predicament was considered rare and obscure.
 The Court ruled this was an insufficient objective, because it was more of an explanation than an objective.

 Rational connection

-This step asks whether the legislation’s limitation of the Charter right have a rational connection to Parliament’s objective.
+This step asks whether the legislation's limitation of the Charter right has a rational connection to Parliament's objective.
 The means used must be carefully designed to achieve the objective.
 They must not be arbitrary, unfair, or based on irrational considerations.
-Professor Peter Hogg, who used to argue the rational connection test was redundant, continues to argue the criterion is of little use.
-An example of the rational connection test being failed can be found in R v Morgentaler (1988), in which Dickson was of the opinion that laws against abortion should be struck down partly because of a breach of health rights under section 7 and an irrational connection between the objective (protecting the fetus and the pregnant woman's health), and the process by which therapeutic abortions were granted.
-This process was considered unfair to pregnant women requiring therapeutic abortions, because committees meant to approve abortions were not formed or took too long.
+Professor Peter Hogg, who used to argue the rational connection test was redundant, continued to argue the criterion was of little use.
+An example of the rational connection test being failed can be found in R v Morgentaler (1988), in which Dickson held that a particular Criminal Code abortion prohibition should be struck down partly because of a breach of health rights under section 7 and an irrational connection between the objective (protecting the fetus and the pregnant woman's health), and the process by which therapeutic abortions were granted.
+Dickson held that this process was unfair to pregnant women requiring therapeutic abortions, because committees meant to approve abortions were not formed or took too long.
 (The law afterwards failed the other two proportionality criteria as well).